 How often do exchange rates change?

-With bankers and traders buying and selling currencies 24/7 in the foreign exchange market, exchange rates are always changing—not just once per day, but multiple times.
+With bankers and traders buying and selling currencies 24/7 in the foreign exchange market, exchange rates are constantly changing—not just once per day, but multiple times.

 Because of this, the value of a currency never stands still.